OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 functional local OpenShift environment that can be used for development.

 See [these instructions](https://docs.okd.io/latest/minishift/getting-started/installing.html)
-for insalling and running Minshift.
+for installing and running Minishift.

 ---